 Frankenstein by Mary Shelley…Frankenstein (guy, not monster) regrets making monster.
 Monster regrets monstering.

-Green Eggs And Ham by Dr. Seuss…Harrowing tale of self-discovery, blind hatred, and, ultimately, redemption.
+Green Eggs And Ham by Dr. Seuss…Harrowing tale of self-discovery, baseless hatred, and, ultimately, redemption.

 Hamlet by William Shakespeare…Game Of Thrones that you can watch with your parents.